mvyasu/tf-lore/content/Seasons/S05/06_World_Tour.md

 **Arenas:** Bernal, Monaco
 **Modifiers:** None

->**Narrator:** VAIIYA.
+>**NARRATOR:** VAIIYA.
 We, as one.
 >
->**Scotty:** Here we go!
+>**SCOTTY:** Here we go!
 Our first World Tour stop this season is brought to you by our cyber security experts VAIIYA.
 >
->**June:** Yes, experts.
+>**JUNE:** Yes, experts.
 And with the stunning new addition of Bernal, inspired by vibrant streets and breathtaking vistas, this season is already turning heads.
 >
->**Scotty:** Ready up contestants!
+>**SCOTTY:** Ready up contestants!
 It's time to cash out!
 ### WEEK 2 - MERRY MAYHEM

 **Arenas:** Bernal, Kyoto, Las Vegas, Monaco